We always follow the rules:

 Please read this page carefully and see the house manager or president if you have any questions.
 Also note that Phi Beta Pi provides equal opportunity to all health professions students, and does not discriminate based upon age, gender, race, nationality, or field of study.
 Admissions are rolling, and are voted upon by house members in a first-come, first-served basis.

-Privacy: Each house member is entitled to their own privacy.
+Privacy: Each member is entitled to their own privacy.
 We share the unisex bathrooms and showers with a strong respect for one another’s privacy.
 We have a total of five bathroom stalls and six individual showers, varying on each floor of the co-op.
-Most residents choose to keep their doors unlocked or open, though we have a strict policy to not enter a room without the resident’s permission.
+Most members choose to keep their doors unlocked or open, though we have a strict policy to not enter a room without the member’s permission.
 Rooms can be locked if desired.

 - There are two people per refrigerator and food cabinet, and we are each responsible for our own cooking and cleaning.